Puddle-11/MainVault/MainNet/1. Main Notes/Dream-Core.md

 [[Dream-Core]] is defined by bright color palettes and impossible scenes.
 This design is supposed to give the feeling of dreaminess that cant quite be found in media based in reality.

-[[Dream-Core]] Is a form of amplified nostalgia, the nostalgia of the past turned up to 11, and perverted.
-With visuals specifically designed to induce a sense of confusion or unsettledness.
+[[Dream-Core]] takes nostalgia, amplifies and perverts it.
+Its specifically designed to induce a sense of confusion or unsettledness.

 ## Resources